William Fèvre - Chablis 1er Cru Vaillons 2022

 Wine rated (2023 guide) 92/100

-Typical Vaillons fragrance and freshness.
+Typical Vaillons aroma and freshness.
 Precise but with good volume and precision.
-A top-class Vaillons that will drink well young, but can also age well.
-Fèvre owns 3.5 hectares, 50% of which are in Vaillons, with the remainder divided between Chatains, Roncière and Melinots.
-The grapes are harvested early.
+A high-class Vaillons that will drink well in its youth but can also be aged.
+Fèvre owns 3.5 hectares, 50% of which are in Vaillons, with the rest divided between Chatains, Roncière, and Melinots.
+The harvest is early.

 Robert Parker - Wine Advocate